david-04/shortycut/src/docs/loading-separate-files.md

 );
 ```

-Spreading shortcuts across multiple files also allows to easily hide and restore some of them by adding or removing the respective files from the `loadJavaScript` command.
+Shortcuts isolated in individual files can easily be hidden and restored by adding or removing the respective files from the `loadJavaScript` command.

 ## ![](img/arrow.svg) Relative and absolute paths